-My kids are not finished with me yet.
-We have added two more children to the Sears family pack.
-My eight children are training me to be a better person and father—because I’m there for them.
+Adding two more children to Sears family pack, my total of eight children continue training me to be a better person and father—because I’ve been there for them.
 Attachment fathering pays off; in disciplining children, we become disciplined persons.

-It seems less strained and more intuitive.
-I can guide our children because I know them.
-They obey me because they trust me.
+It seems less strained and more intuitive as I guided our children because I knew them.
+They obeyed me because they trusted me.
 My learning process as a dad has convinced me that many fathers have a tough time with discipline because they are not connected to their kids.
 Unconnected kids may obey out of duty or fear, but they don’t have a dad to be close to and trust.

-I noticed a difference in disciplining Matt.
-We connect during each interaction.
-For example, when I ask him to do something he looks me straight in the eye and says, “Yes, dad.”
-The combination of eye contact and direct address personalizes his response.
-This reflects a mutual trust between us.
-Matt trusts that my request to do something is right and I trust he will obey.
-Matt wants to please me.
-He understands the authority in my body language and tone of voice.
-Harsh words and heavy hands are never necessary to discipline Matt.
-How much of this is his temperament and how much is due to our right start together I will never know.
-But what I do know is this style of fathering gives me a handle on discipline I did not have before.
-As Matthew progressed from “Dada” to “Daddy” to “Dad” our relationship grew more valuable.
+I noticed a difference in disciplining Mathew because we connected during each interaction.
+For example, when I asked him to do something he looked me straight in the eye and without hesitation saying, “Yes, Dad.”
+The combination of eye contact and direct address personalized his response, and this reflected a mutual trust between us.
+He trusted that my request to do something was right and I trusted he would obey.
+Mathew wanted to please me.
+He understood the authority in my body language and tone of voice.
+Harsh words and heavy hands were never necessary to discipline Mathew.
+How much of this was his temperament and how much was due to our right start together, I will never know.
+But what I do know is this style of fathering gave me a handle on discipline I did not have before.
+As Matthew progressed from “Dada” to “Daddy” to “Dad,” our relationship grew more valuable.

 I realize that because family and career situations are different, many dads are not able to rearrange their lives around their children.
 But whatever path you choose, take time to get connected with your child.
-This will prove to be your best long-term investment.
-I guarantee it!
+This will prove to be your best long-term investment, I guarantee it!